-Activities accomplished in 2021 pursuant to the Terrestrial Resource Management Plan (TRMP), Noxious Weed Management Plan (NWMP), and Marbled Murrelet Habitat Protection Plan (MMHPP) for the Henry M. Jackson Hydroelectric Project (Project) are summarized in this report.
+Activities accomplished in 2022 pursuant to the Terrestrial Resource Management Plan (TRMP), Noxious Weed Management Plan (NWMP), and Marbled Murrelet Habitat Protection Plan (MMHPP) for the Henry M. Jackson Hydroelectric Project (Project) are summarized in this report.
 Implementation of these three plans was initiated following the Federal Energy Regulatory Commission (FERC) Order Issuing New License effective on 2 September 2011.
-Requirements of each plan were met during the 2021 action year; no problems were encountered.
-No significant changes are proposed for the management plans, save the required 10-year update to the MMHPP.
-Tasks scheduled for 2022 are also presented.
+Requirements of each plan were met during the 2022 action year.
+No problems were encountered during implementation and no significant changes are proposed for the management plans.
+Tasks scheduled for 2023 are also presented.

-Tasks Accomplished during 2021
+Tasks Accomplished During 2022

-- Created 982 snags, decaying live trees, coarse woody debris logs and canopy gaps on the 157 acres of the Spada Lake and Lost Lake tracts to promote mature forest characteristics in younger aged stands and provide decaying woody structures absent in much of the forest. - Implemented an intensive effort to manage noxious and invasive weeds on all TRMP tracts of land, with a concentrated effort to control weed infestations within the Spada Lake Reservoir watershed. - Maintained and monitored waterfowl nest boxes at Lost Lake. - Preserved and protected old growth forest, wetlands, and riparian forest on Project lands. - Followed the restrictions of the MMHPP in all Project related activities, including implementation of the Recreation Resources Management, woody habitat structure creation, and planning for construction of the SNOTEL site. - Snohomish PUD biologists coordinated with Project staff regarding operations and maintenance activities to ensure that all Project activities were conducted in accordance with the TRM, NWM, and MMHP plans.
+- Created 611 snags, decaying live trees, coarse woody debris logs and canopy gaps on the 163.6 acres of the Spada Lake and Lost Lake tracts to promote mature forest characteristics in younger aged stands and provide decaying woody structures absent in much of the forest. - Continued an intensive effort to manage noxious and invasive weeds on all TRMP tracts of land, with a concentrated effort to control weed infestations within the Spada Lake Reservoir watershed. - Maintained and monitored waterfowl nest boxes at Lost Lake. - Preserved and protected old growth forest, wetlands, and riparian forest on Project lands. - Followed the restrictions of the MMHPP in all Project related activities, including implementation of the Recreation Resources Management, woody habitat structure creation, and planning for replacement of the 48" Howell-Bunger valve at the base of Culmback Dam. - Snohomish PUD biologists coordinated with Project staff regarding operations and maintenance activities to ensure that all Project activities were conducted in accordance with the TRMP, NWMP, and MMHPP.

-Tasks Scheduled for 2022
+Tasks Scheduled for 2023

-- Complete annual evaluation of approximately 225 acres of land on the Spada Lake, Williamson Creek and Lost Lake tracts for creation of decaying live trees, snags, coarse woody debris logs, and canopy gaps, a subset of which will have woody habitat structure creation occurring for the second time under the existing FERC license. - Continue implementation of woody habitat structure monitoring program to evaluate effectiveness and utilization of canopy gaps and created woody structures. - Continue to manage noxious and invasive weeds on all TRMP tracts of land. - Continue preservation and protection of old growth forest, wetlands, and riparian forest on Project lands. - Continue to maintain and monitor waterfowl nest boxes at Lost Lake. - Continue coordination with engineering, operations, and maintenance staff on Project activities to ensure that the TRMP, NWMP and MMHP are considered when activities are being planned and adhered to when activities are conducted.
+- Complete annual evaluation of approximately 225 acres of land on the Spada Lake, Williamson Creek and Lost Lake tracts for creation of decaying live trees, snags, coarse woody debris logs, and canopy gaps, a subset of which will have woody habitat structure creation occurring for the second time under the existing FERC license. - Plan and implement commercial thinning on select stands to improve mature forest characteristics. - Continue implementation of woody habitat structure monitoring program to evaluate effectiveness and utilization of canopy gaps and created woody structures. - Continue to manage noxious and invasive weeds on all TRMP tracts of land. - Continue preservation and protection of old growth forest, wetlands, and riparian forest on Project lands. - Continue to maintain and monitor waterfowl nest boxes at Lost Lake. - Continue coordination with engineering, operations, and maintenance staff on Project activities to ensure that the TRMP, NWMP and MMHP are considered when activities are being planned and adhered to when activities are conducted.